 Our operations team is happy to plan their daily route to travel to farms throughout Yolo County and pick up large produce donations.
 To arrange a pick-up, contact our Yolo Grown Program Coordinator, who will work with staff to schedule a pick up.
 Once the food makes its way back to one of our locations, a receipt noting the poundage will be mailed or emailed to the farmer.

 Drop Off a Donation

-- Drop Off a Donation: We accept small to medium-sized donations during our warehouse hours: M-F from 8:00 am –3:30 pm.
-Our staff can help you unload the donation, will weigh it and give you a receipt with the pounds of produce recorded.
+We accept small to medium-sized donations during our warehouse hours (8:00am–3:30pm M-F).
+Our staff can help you unload the donation, weigh it, and provide a receipt with the pounds of produce recorded.

 Can’t make it during regular business hours?